thinktecture/relayserver/docs/migration.md

 RelayServer v2 but is also capable of connecting to the new RelayServer v3.
 Since the SignalR transport had to be incompatible between v2 where we use SignalR 2 and v3 where we use ASP.NET Core SignalR, we also did introduce some changes in the wire protocol.
-This means that your intermediate connector will need to provide have both implementations for the old and the new version in a single project.
+This means that your intermediate connector will need to provide both implementations for the old and the new version in a single project.
 We suggest using different assemblies for your new code, so that you can easily get rid of the old v2 parts after the migration is completed.

 The v3 connector does not provide connector-side interceptor support in the way v2 did.
 Instead, you can chose to implement an `IRelayTarget` or extend the `RelayWebTarget` type.
 We suggest to try extending the `RelayWebTarget` class and overriding the `HandleAsync` method first.

 The logic that was done on the request interceptor should be done before calling the base